bzm3r/transpose-timing-tests/POST.md

 ![](./plots/integrated_hybrid_tg_comparison.png)

 Surprise!
-The hybrid kernel underperformed compared to the pure threadgroup kernel on Intel devices.
+The hybrid kernel underperformed compared to the pure threadgroup kernel on Intel HD 630.
+The adaptive hybrid kernel has worse performance than the simpler kernel.
+The Intel HD 520 results are frankly weird, since the hybrid kernel does perform better at lower threadgroup sizes, but at larger threadgroup sizes, the situation becomes similar to that of the Intel HD 630.

-To check out the situation on dedicated devices, we ran the hybrid shuffle kernel which executes only 8x8 block and smaller shuffles using the subgroup approach:
+To check out the situation on dedicated devices, we tested `HybridShuffle32`:

 ![](./plots/dedicated_hybrid_tg_comparison.png)

 As expected, hybrid shuffle had performance middling between threadgroup and shuffle kernels.
 However, given that we are working with a conceptual model which assumes threadgroup shared memory operations to be very expensive in comparison to subgroup operations, we would have expected the hybrid kernel to do much better than the threadgroup kernel, since it does 3 out of 5 shuffle operations using the subgroup approach.

-Anyway, the big mystery to us is hybrid shuffle kernel underperformance on Intel devices.
-If you have insight on this, we'd love to know!
+**Mystery:** why does the hybrid shuffle perform worse than pure threadgroup kernel on Intel devices?
+How can we explain the poor performance of the threadgroup approach at low threadgroup sizes on Intel HD 520?

 There is a way to shuffle bitmap matrices using only subgroup operations on Intel: transpose smaller matrices!
 Since the physical subgroup size on Intel devices is 8, let's tranpose 8x8 bit matrices using only subgroup operations.
 Note that 16 8x8 bit matrices fit inside one 32x32 bit matrix, so we need not fiddle with our data representation or reported performance metric (transpose/sec) too much.
 Just consider an unqualified transpose in the 8x8 setting to be be the operation of transposing 16 8x8 bit matrices at once, by one threadgroup, instead of 32x32 bit matrix.
 The `Shuffle8` kernel has impressive performance on Intel devices: